Lets Discuss Kennel Cough

 Of course the only way to prevent your dog from ever getting kennel cough or other infectious diseases is to not expose him or her to other dogs at all, anywhere at anytime.
 That means never taking them out of the house for walks, not letting them in your yard, because the virus is airborne, so it can be delivered into your yard once an infected dog nearby coughs or sneezes.
 Never taking them to a groomer, or to a pet store, dog training classes, agility or even your Vet.
 Someone in the waiting room could have a dog in the incubation stage and not even know it, but the dog has the potential of passing this virus along to yours just by allowing your dog to nose to this dog.

 Preventing respiratory infections in dogs is not 100% possible.
 However, vaccines do reduce the severity of the disease.
-That’s why we require you have your dog vaccinated.
+That’s why we require you to have your dog vaccinated with the Bordetella or ((Kennel cough)) vaccine.

 Canadian Veterinary Medical Association: